 Cats can be fussy diners!
 So, here are a few tips to keep them eating healthily and happily!

-How often you feed your cat should imitate their built-in drive for repeated short bursts of hunting, sleeping and feeding over each twenty-four hour period.
-This means that they are typically eating ten to twenty small meals throughout the day and night, rather than just one or two discrete meals.
+How often you feed your cat should imitate their built-in drive for repeated short bursts of hunting, sleeping and feeding over each 24-hour period.
+This means that they are typically eating 10 to 20 small meals throughout the day and night, rather than just one or two discrete meals.
 So, feed your cat little and often!

 It’s also a good idea to try and make mealtimes for your cat more interesting.
 Put small, (mouse-meal size), portions of food down in different locations around the house, so that your cat has to search them out, making feeding time stimulating and rewarding.